 Today is the 50th birthday of our friend Mark.
 His wife kindly commissioned a red stag painting to honour the occasion.
 The short video shows the making of the triptych entitled "Viktoriya's Stag" and the surprise delivery.

 Music: "Sea of Lavender" by Mark Hadley

 There is another important birthday on January 19, that of Edgar Allen Poe, born in 1809.

-Canadian painter Wilda Goyetche uses the artistic name Wildago to sign her work whilst balancing the needs of a highly demanding, four-legged, sausage-shaped muse named Otto.
+Canadian painter Wilda Goyetche uses the artistic name Wildago to sign her work whilst balancing the needs of an attention seeking, sausage shaped muse named Otto.